 2015 Paulskeee was recognized with a commendation by District 2 Supervisor Richard Valle with the Alameda County Arts Leadership Award for his work with Mighty4 Arts Foundation and his Breaking dance group Rock Force Crew for continuing to receive national and international titles representing Union City, Alameda County and the USA.

-Presently, Paulskeee continues to mentor Hip Hop artists, judge at Hip Hop events world wide, gives back to his local community through free Hip Hop workshops to the youth, serving as the Alameda County district 2 arts commissioner, and is the owner of the “always a student” brand.
+Presently, Paulskeee continues to mentor Hip Hop artists, judge at Hip Hop events world wide, gives back to his local community through free Hip Hop workshops to the youth, serving as the Alameda County district 2 arts commissioner, and is the co-owner of the “always a student” brand.
 Inspired to share his perspective on Hip Hop culture through academia, he is currently an adjunct instructor with the International & Multicultural Education Department at the University of San Francisco, Eden Area Regional Occupation Program Business Academy educator at San Leandro High School & lectures on his research and practice in Hip Hop culture at colleges worldwide.
-His current interests involves research and documentation pertaining to Hip Hop pedagogies in the subject areas of mental health awareness, ethnic studies, STEM, and academic pedagogy practice in relation to Hip Hop cultural art forms from a practitioners perspective.
+His current interests involves research and documentation pertaining to Hip Hop pedagogies in the subject areas of mental health awareness, ethnic studies, STEM, and academic pedagogy in relation to Hip Hop cultural art forms from a true Hip Hop practitioner perspective.